karlospn/mytechramblings-site-source-code/content/posts/automate-azure-devops-setup-using-terraform.md

 Let me explain a little bit what we're doing on the module:

-- First with the "azuread_group" data resource we retrieve the groups from the AAD.
+- First of all with the _"azuread_group" data resource_ we retrieve the groups from the AAD.
-- After that with the "azuread_user" data resource we  retrieve all the users from each AAD group.
+- After that using the _"azuread_user" data resource_ we retrieve all the users from each AAD group.
-- Finally with the "azuredevops_user_entitlement" we enroll every AAD user into our AzDo org.
+- And finally with the _"azuredevops_user_entitlement" resource_ we enroll every AAD user into our AzDo org.

 Maybe someone is asking himself: "Why are you not using the Azure DevOps "Group Rules" feature?"
 It's true that the AzDo "Group Rules" ((https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/assign-access-levels-by-group-membership) allows us to do exactly the same thing we're doing in an easier way, but the answer is pretty simple the provider doesn't support it.